rdCenteno/openzeppelin-ethernaut/README.md

 You can use the view function modifier on an interface in order to prevent state modifications.
 The pure modifier also prevents functions from modifying the state.

+## Privacy

+Important to take into account the next info about EVM storage:

+By default, all state variables in Solidity are stored in storage.
+This means that all variables that are declared outside of a function, are saved by the EVM. → There is one exception, which is, when you declare it as “constant” or “immutable”.
+When you declare a variable as constant or immutable, it does not occupy a slot, they are directly compiled.

+Each slot has a length of 32 bytes (32 bytes == 256 bits == 64 hex (or nibble))

+The variables are stored in order from 0 to n (n = maximum capacity).
+In the case that a variable exceeds the space for that particular slot, it will be passed to the next slot.

+Multiple variables can be stored under a single slot if they fit.

+Struct creates a new slot, the elements of the struct behave the same way as described above.

+Fixed size array creates a new slot.

+Dynamic arrays create a slot per element.

+Mappings are stored at hash(key, slot)

 # Sending Ether (transfer, send, call)

 Send ether to other contract or address.
 You can send ether to other contract or address by: